antonvw/wex/ROADMAP.md

 # roadmap
-- scroll bar is not reenabled after :vi
 - without theme no indicator line in ex mode
 - the stc-core should be transformed into text_control
 - wxDateTime replace by c++20 methods date and time utilities
 - process-imp should be in core
 - prepare_output at one place in test
-- use :1 bit for several bools

 ## backlog
 - allow dynamic libs